morpheus-pill/vegan-retreat/GOOGLE_SHEETS_SETUP.md

 - Pet Details
 - Expectations
 - Activities to Lead
-- Community Connections
-- Referral
+- Agree to Guidelines
-- Dietary/Medical Info
-- Accessibility Requirements
-- Agreement Checkboxes (5 columns)
-- Stay Connected

 ## Optional: Email Confirmations

 The script includes commented-out code to send confirmation emails.
 To enable:

-1. In the Apps Script editor, find the commented section (lines 84-102)
+1. In the Apps Script editor, find the commented section (lines 76-98)
 2. Remove the `/*` and `*/` to uncomment
 3. Customize the email template if desired
 4. Save and redeploy